KilliKrate/Software-Documentation-G6/docs/Software Project Management Plan.md

 * Project Manager :         Ovidiu Costin Andrioaia.
 The project leader is responsible for creating the project plan, managing risks, and running the weekly team meeting.

-* Front-end developer:    David Constantin Cirdan - Zhiang Angelo Xia.
+* Front-end developer:    David Constantin Cirdan - Zhiyang Angelo Xia.
 The Front-end developers are responsible for designing and and implementing the application's UI.

 * Back-end developer:     Ovidiu Costin Andrioaia - Luciano Mateias.